Parsa-Kei/Google-Capstone-Project/README.md

 The average ride duration for casuals is **23.58741 minutes**
-The average ride duration for members is **12.42971 minutes**
+The average ride duration for members is **12.42971 minutes** An average casual ride lasts almost twice as long as a member ride.

 The average ride distance for casuals is **2123.006 meters**
-The average ride distance for members is **2058.034 meters**
+The average ride distance for members is **2058.034 meters** On average casual rides are a bit longer in distance than member rides.

 ## Analysis and Visualization
 The cleaned dataset is written to a new csv file and is used in Tableau for visualization